moebiussurfing/ofxBeatClock/README.md

 ## TODO:

-- Add different and better timer approach using the audio-buffer to avoid out-of-sync problems of current normal and threaded timers.
+- Add alternative and better timer approach using the audio-buffer to avoid out-of-sync problems of current normal and threaded timers.
 Problems happen when minimizing or moving the app window..
 Any help is welcome!
 - On-the-fly re-sync to bar beat start.
-- A better link between play button/params int both internal/external modes with one unique button.
+- A better link between play button/params in both internal/external modes with one unique play button.
-- Add filter to smooth/stabilize BPM number when using external mode.
+- Add filter to smooth/stabilize BPM number when using external midi clock mode.

 <br/>